An infinite-dimensional approach to path-dependent Kolmogorov equations: Solution in

 and $\mD_2$ is easy to handle since

 where the first term is bounded by

-and therefore goes to zero as for $\mA_1$, and the second goes to zero since $D^2Y(e,e)$ is in $\aC$ and $D\Phi_n(y)$ converge to $D\Phi(y)$ for any $y$ as functionals on $\aC$.
-Let's now rewrite the right-hand term in the bracket defining $\mD_1$ as
+and, therefore, goes to zero as for $\mA_1$, and the second goes to zero since $D^2Y(e,e)$ is in $\aC$ and $D\Phi_n(y)$ converge to $D\Phi(y)$ for any $y$ as functionals on $\aC$.
+Let us now rewrite the right-hand term in the bracket defining $\mD_1$ as